glennj/exercism.io/lua/atbash-cipher/README.md

 # Atbash Cipher

+Welcome to Atbash Cipher on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Create an implementation of the atbash cipher, an ancient encryption system created in the Middle East.

 The Atbash cipher is a simple substitution cipher that relies on